ArcadeHustle/RingEdge_NoKey_softmod/README.md

 It should be noted that “the first criminal case in China involving an infringer of coin-op amusement games" occured in Panyu China.
 In the raid that took place at Chengtai factory in Panyu "10 suspected copies of complete Sega products" were seized. https://www.intergameonline.com/coin-op/news/counterfeit-megatouch-units-seized-in-china

-This same company was later dismantled, along it's conterfeit games.
+This same company was later dismantled, along with it's conterfeit games.
 "In the ruling, Chengtai Electronics Science and Technology Company was found to have violated trademark laws, while also sustaining illegal business operations charges." https://www.intergameonline.com/coin-op/news/china-sues-merit-game-thieves